Kris-Adhikari/API-Gateway/README.md

 - API key authentication with PostgreSQL
 - Tracked system metrics like cache hits, cache misses, and rate limits
 ### Flowchart of Design
-My interpretation of the design.
-Tried to use color coding to signify the direction of the path/flow for:
+Tried to use color coding to show the direction of the path/flow for:
   - Response from Backend API (Red)
   - Request from Proxy Handler (Blue)
   - Cache hit and Cache miss (Green)